Templarian/MaterialDesign/README.md

 ## Expression Design (.design) and SVG

-[Expression Design](http://www.microsoft.com/en-us/download/details.aspx?id=36180) is a free software for designing rastered or vector assets.
+[Expression Design](http://www.microsoft.com/en-us/download/details.aspx?id=36180) is a free software for designing vector assets.

 For those designing outside of Expression Design please use the SVG assets.